Green Chip 4.0 Morocco

 Young apprentice at Green Chip 4.0 // Copyright: GIZ

-For this project, Al Jisr has also teamed up with Biougnach, a distributor of computer equipment and household appliances, to market the refurbished products.
-Biougnach will provide floor space at five retail outlets in Meknès, Tangier, Casablanca, Marrakech and Oujda.
-It will also provide customer and after-sales service.
+Al Jisr collaborated with Biougnach, a distributor of computer equipment and household appliances.
+Biougnach’s role involved marketing the refurbished products.
+It provided floor space at five retail outlets in Meknès, Tangier, Casablanca, Marrakech, and Oujda.
+Additionally, it provided customer and after-sales services.

 STATUS AND OUTLOOK